raydac/jcp-ai/README.md

 //#+
 ```

-All sequent lines marked as `//$"""JAIP>` will be recognized as single prompt, they will be accumulated as text block
+All sequent lines marked as `//$"""AI>` will be recognized as single prompt, they will be accumulated as text block
-and provided to JAIP for processing.
+and provided to JCP-AI for processing.
 After processing, the result will fully replace the prompt text.
 The result sources can be found in the maven project folder by path `target/generated-sources/preprocessed`.

-## Tune JAIP
+## Tune JCP-AI

 Requests to LLMs are not cheap, so I have provided way to cache their responses.
 We can provide JCP global variable
-`jaip.prompt.cache.file` with path to caching file through preprocessor config and JAIP starts save gotten prompts in
+`jcpai.prompt.cache.file` with path to caching file through preprocessor config and JCP-AI starts save gotten prompts in
 the defined file as JSON.
 During every call it will be looking for already presented response for a prompt in the cache
 and inject existing cached text if it is presented.

-# JAIP parameters
+# JCP-AI parameters

-All parameters of JAIP can be provided as local or global variables of JCP, in the plugin it is the `var` config
+All parameters of JCP-AI can be provided as local or global variables of JCP, in the plugin it is the `var` config
 section.

 ## Common parameters

-JAIP provides set of common parameters for all connectors:
+JCP-AI provides set of common parameters for all connectors:

-- __jaip.prompt.cache.file__ - path to a cache file which contains prompt results in JSON format
+- __jcpai.prompt.cache.file__ - path to a cache file which contains prompt results in JSON format
-- __jaip.prompt.only.processor__ - if multiple JAIP connectors detected as services then all they will be called for
+- __jcpai.prompt.only.processor__ - if multiple JCP-AI connectors detected as services then all they will be called for
   same prompt and their result will be accumulated, but this parameter allows to specify only connector which will
   be called in the case if needed.
-- __jaip.prompt.temperature__ - float value to define __temperature__ for LLM process
+- __jcpai.prompt.temperature__ - float value to define __temperature__ for LLM process
-- __jaip.prompt.timeout.ms__ - integer number of milliseconds for requests timeout, it will be provided directly
+- __jcpai.prompt.timeout.ms__ - integer number of milliseconds for requests timeout, it will be provided directly
   to the calling REST client and its scope of responsibility
-- __jaip.prompt.top.p__ - TopP parameter for LLM process if client supports it
+- __jcpai.prompt.top.p__ - TopP parameter for LLM process if client supports it
-- __jaip.prompt.top.k__ - TopK parameter for LLM process if client supports it
+- __jcpai.prompt.top.k__ - TopK parameter for LLM process if client supports it
-- __jaip.prompt.seed__ - Seed parameter for LLM process if client supports it
+- __jcpai.prompt.seed__ - Seed parameter for LLM process if client supports it
-- __jaip.prompt.max.tokens__ - limit number for output tokens for LLM process if client supports it
+- __jcpai.prompt.max.tokens__ - limit number for output tokens for LLM process if client supports it
-- __jaip.prompt.instruction.system__ - text to be sent as system instruction with prompt, if not defined then default
+- __jcpai.prompt.instruction.system__ - text to be sent as system instruction with prompt, if not defined then default
   one will be sent

 ## Connector specific parameters